 Training had been provided to staff to support them in their role and to improve outcomes for the residents.
 There was a staff training and development policy.
 A training programme was in place and coordinated by the location managers.
 There were no volunteers working in the centre at the time of inspection.
 Suitable staff supervision arrangements were in place.
-The inspector reviewed a sample of staff supervision files and found that supervision had been undertaken in line with the frequency proposed in the providers policy and to be of a good quality.
 This was considered to support staff to perform their duties to the best of their abilities.